 Decisions on Planning Applications are made in two ways either under Delegated Powers or by the Planning Committee.

-A decision under Delegated Powers is taken by senior officers who Councillors have given powers to decide Planning Applications under certain circumstances called the scheme of delegation.
+A decision under Delegated Powers is taken by senior officers who Councillors have given powers to decide Planning Applications under certain circumstances The City Council's Constitution .
 In this event, a recommendation made by the case officer is considered by a senior officer and a decision on the application is reached.